 I researched widely on the Web to try to find a way to contact Telemar about their possible router fault.
 I found Telemar's website.
 This advertised that Telemar had an excellent telephone support service (SAC).
 However, it omitted to give the number to ring.
 After literally hours of searching, all I could find was the normal help line for telephone problems.
 I rang and explained about how I had traced an Internet connectivity fault to one of possibly two of their routers.
 I gave the addresses of the two routers that needed investigation:

 Telemar's telephone help person then asked indignantly how I had obtained the IP addresses of their computers because even they did not have access to these computers.
 The tone of the question implied that I had been illegally hacking into two of Telemar's corporate computers and that this was a serious matter.
+She even threatened to report me to the Federal Police.
 I had explained that I had simply run the "traceroute" program to find out where the connectivity to my email server was being blocked and that "traceroute" (or an equivalent program) existed on just about every PC in the world.

 This person clealy knew nothing about the Internet or the Telemar backbone.
 This is not unreasonable.
 What is unreasonable is that the person did not know how to put me in contact with somebody who did know about these things.
 That was the big failing.
 It was obvious that I was going to get nowhere trying to talk to Telemar directly.
 I had to seek another way.